System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Value Function and KKT Interpretation

 If $\bar{\mu}^v\not=0$, there exist active per-agent constraints in the steady-state problem~\eqref{eq:SteadyStateGNEP}.
 The previous result can then be extended to

 where $(\cdot)^\dagger$ denotes the Moore-Penrose inverse.

 The above result shows two important links between the GNEP~\eqref{eq:MPCPerAgent} and its steady-state counterpart~\eqref{eq:SteadyStateGNEP}: The optimality systems of both problems are closely related which resembles insights from optimal control theory~\cite{Trelat15a,zanon2018economic,faulwasser2022turnpike}.
-Moreover, there exists a strong link between the dual variables $\lambda^v$ and the storage function $\Lambda$.
-In the context of optimal control problems similar results have been shown in~\cite{Stieler14a,zanon2018economic,faulwasser2018asymptotic}.
-Yet, in the context of GNEPs this link is novel, as the dissipativity-based analysis of GNEPs is still in its infancy.
+Moreover, there exists a strong link between the dual variables $\lambda^v$ and the storage function $\Lambda$ which has been previously shown for OCPs~\cite{Stieler14a,zanon2018economic,faulwasser2018asymptotic}.
+Yet, to the best of our knowledge in the context of GNEPs this link is novel.

 We conclude this section with a corollary that evaluates~\eqref{eq:storGrad} at the turnpike state $x_s$. \begin{cor} Consider the setting of Theorem~\ref{thm:storGrad}.
 If $\bar x=x_s$ we have that

 where, for all $v\in \mc V$, $(x_s, u_s^v, \lambda_s^v, \mu_s^v, \nu_s^v)$ is a KKT point solving~\eqref{eq:steadystateGNEKKT}. \end{cor}